datastax/cass-operator/docs/proxy/README.md

 * Requires WhiteListPolicy Load Balancing Policy (LBP) to restrict attempts by the drivers to connect directly with pods
 * Removes the possibility of TokenAwarePolicy LBP
+* Does not support TLS termination at the service layer, but rather within the application.

 ## Ingresses